kubukoz/blog/mdoc/asking-better-questions.md

 ## Search around

 In general, exploration in search of a solution can be very productive, and serve as a great learning experience too.
-There are many places to look in, though, so here are a couple ideas to get you started.
+There are many places to look in, though, so here are a couple of ideas to get you started.

 **Search engines**

 Use a search engine - it can be Google, Bing, DuckDuckGo, or whatever you use.
-Run some basic searches and sift through a couple pages of the results.
+Run some basic searches and sift through a couple of pages of the results.

 **Knowledge bases**